alexpevzner/sane-airscan/sane-airscan.5.md

     ; of WSD devices.
 The default is "fast". ws-discovery = fast | full | off

-    ; Scanners that use the unix:// schema in their URL can only specify a ; socket name (not a full path).
-The name will be searched for in the ; directory specified here.
-The default is /var/run. socket_dir = /path/to/directory
+    ; Scanners that use the unix:// schema in their URL can only ; specify a socket name (not a full path).
+The name will be ; searched for in the directory specified here.
+    ; The default is /var/run.
+    socket_dir = /path/to/directory

-    ; Configure whether eSCL and WSD devices should be treated as if ; they were attached locally.
-The default behavior considers them as ; remote devices that are accessed over the network.
-This option has ; to be changed when exporting a scanner through "saned". pretend-local = false | true
+    ; Configure whether eSCL and WSD devices should be treated as ; if they were attached locally.
+The default behavior considers ; them as remote devices that are accessed over the network.
+    ; This option has to be changed when exporting a scanner through ; saned.
+The default is "false"
+    pretend-local = false | true

 ## BLACKLISTING DEVICES